bsmahala/Webpage-Sentence-Translator/README.md

 This project is prepared to translate a sentence in onther language on webpage using shortcut (Alt + m) or ConextMenu after select a sentence.

+Google translate api is used for translating content

 #Project Use Images
 ![Project Image](screenshot1.jpg)
 ![Project Image](screenshot2.jpg)